AlessandraFa/photoanalysis_thesisproject/README.md

-# Object-Oriented Framework for Flexible Analysis of Photographic Archival Data
+# Framework for Flexible Analysis of Photographic Archival Data of the Kunsthistorisches Institut in Florenz
 ## 1. Introduction

 ## 2. Scope of the project